Repressoh/Homebrew-Store-Repo/README.md

 - First of all, fork the repository

-- Open the actions tab and click "Allow Workflow Runs"
+- Open the actions tab and click "I understand my workflows, go ahead and enable them""

 - Go in your new Repository settings and in "Pages", put your custom domain ( or leave the free one )